-Norse Atlantic Airways is offering a one way deal from New York to London & Berlin starting at just US$122 (~€114).
-This fare only includes a personal item, but premium economy fares start at US$272 (~€254), which includes a carry-on bag, meal service, and a more comfortable seat.
-The availability to Berlin is from August to December, while the availability to London is from September to January 2025.
+Norse Atlantic Airways is offering a one way deal from New York to London & Berlin starting at just US$109 (~€93).
+This fare only includes a personal item, but premium economy fares start at US$272 (~€232), which includes a carry-on bag, meal service, and a more comfortable seat.
+The availability is scattered depending on the destination from August 2024 to January 2025, except for London, where you can find departures until March 2025.

 Our availability calendar highlights all possible flight dates at the lowest price.
 It will forward you to Norse with your preselected flight dates.